 - Did you experiment with motion blur in the water while keeping the lighthouse sharp?

 About the Author:

 Kent DuFault is an author and photographer with over 35 years of experience.
 He’s currently the director of content at the online photography school, Photzy.com

 For Further Training:

 Expand your shooting skills with 65 beautifully designed & printable project sheets that will give you over 200 photography assignments, covering everything you can imagine!
-The Photography Action Cards are currently 88% off until Black Friday.
-Also try the discount code photoholiday20 at checkout for extra holiday savings.
+The Photography Action Cards are currently 88% off.
+Also try the discount code picturecorrect at checkout for extra savings.

 These Action Cards discuss a photographic topic, provide you with suggested considerations, and give you specific photographic assignments.
 They’ll kick you out of the “nest” to go have a personal discovery experience all on your own.